jhonsen/dj.github.io/_posts/2019-04-22-Produce2Recipe.md

 ### Part II.
 Building an image classifier and modeling recipe topics

 **Building an image classifier**.
 As I only had 3 weeks to complete this project, I chose to use transfer learning to classify produce images.
 I used some of the popular convolutional neural network (CNN) architectures as the base layer and trained the top layer with produce images in the training set.
-I also wrote a Python script that runs a grid-search to find the best combination of model parameters.
+I also wrote a Python script that ran a grid-search to find the best combination of model parameters.
 The result indicates that the best combination uses *MobileNetV2*, *rmsprop* optimizer and *softmax* activation function.

 Google's [MobileNet_V2 architecture](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) was chosen as the base layer, as it is robust and light for mobile application.
 This base layer was connected to a fully connected layer with *softmax* function to classify different types of vegetables in my library.
 With this setup, I was able to get ~96% accuracy on my test set.
 In other words, my model performed really well, as it classified *unseen* images correctly about 19 times out of 20 images.
 The output of my image classifier is in the form of text format, which is used as keyword search against my recipe documents (described next).